Product

 6. Craft an engaging ad

-According to ComScore, Bing and its partners collectively account for 35.6% of the US desktop search market – to attract users with your ads, pay attention to details and use strong CTAs.
+According to ComScore, Bing and its partners collectively account for 35.6% of the US desktop search market.
+To attract users with your ads, pay attention to details and use strong CTAs.

 7. Design and optimize landing page